 If you are planning to purchase new equipment:

-- As a guide, you should expect to spend £500-600 to purchase a laptop of this spec (indicative prices given July 2020).
+- As a guide, you should expect to spend £500-600 to purchase a Windows laptop and from £900 for Macbook of this specification (indicative prices given October 2022).

 - You should buy a warranty with your device.